 Driving in Seattle

-Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they have either a US or international driver's licence.
+Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they have either a US or international driving licence.
 Peak-hour traffic can be a little aggravating, but unlike in most US cities, drivers aren't delayed for hours.

-Parking can be an issue in Seattle’s city centre, though, as it's extraordinarily pricey and limited.
+Parking can be an issue in Seattle's city centre, though, as it's extraordinarily pricey and limited.
 New arrivals must also account for insurance and vehicle maintenance when deciding to purchase a vehicle.

 Cycling in Seattle

-Ranked among the best US cycling cities, Seattle has an extensive network of bike trails and the city’s temperate climate is generally good for cycling.
-However, because of frequent rainfall and a hilly topography, protective gear is suggested to avoid unexpected skids or accidents.
+Ranked among the best US cycling cities, Seattle has an extensive network of bike trails, and the city's temperate climate is generally good for cycling.
+However, because of frequent rainfall and hilly topography, protective gear is suggested to avoid unexpected skids or accidents.

 Walking in Seattle

 Seattle is a pedestrian-friendly city, and walking is a fun, free and healthy way to explore the city.
-There are clearly marked sidewalks (footpaths) and crosswalks (pedestrian crossings), where pedestrians have the right of way.
+There are clearly marked sidewalks (footpaths) and crosswalks (pedestrian crossings) where pedestrians have the right of way.
 Vehicles are obligated to stop for pedestrians obeying traffic rules.